boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    are documented, e.g., in {{?I-D.henry-tsvwg-diffserv-to-qci}}.

    Each slice service might have flows with multiple 5QIs.
-5QIs (or, more precisely, corresponding DSCP values) are visible to the provider network at SDP (i.e., at the edge of the provider network).
+5QIs (or, more precisely, corresponding DSCP values) are visible to the provider network at SDPs (i.e., at the edge of the provider network).

-   In this document, this layer of QoS will be referred as '5G QoS Class' ('5G QoS' in short), or '5G DSCP'.
+   In this document, this layer of QoS is referred to as '5G QoS Class' ('5G QoS' in short) or '5G DSCP'.

 ### TN QoS Layer

-   Control of the TN resources on provider network transit links, as well as traffic scheduling/prioritization on provider network transit links, is based on a flat (non-hierarchical) QoS model in this RFC XXXX Network Slice realization.
+   Control of the TN resources on provider network transit links, as well as traffic scheduling/prioritization on provider network transit links, is based on a flat (non-hierarchical) QoS model in this Network Slice realization.
 That is, RFC XXXX Network Slices are assigned dedicated resources (e.g., QoS queues) at the edge of the provider network (at SDPs), while all RFC XXXX Network Slices are sharing resources (sharing QoS queues) on the transit links of the provider network.
-Typical router hardware can support up to 8 traffic queues per port, therefore the architecture assumes 8 traffic queues per port support in general.
+Typical router hardware can support up to 8 traffic queues per port, therefore the document assumes 8 traffic queues per port support in general.

-   At this layer, QoS treatment is indicated by QoS indicator specific to the encapsulation used in the provider network, and it could be DSCP or MPLS Traffic Class (TC).
-This layer of QoS will be referred as 'TN QoS Class', or 'TN QoS' for short, in this document.
+   At this layer, QoS treatment is indicated by a QoS indicator specific to the encapsulation used in the provider network.
+Such an indicator may be DSCP or MPLS Traffic Class (TC).
+This layer of QoS is referred to as 'TN QoS Class', or 'TN QoS' for short, in this document.

 ## QoS Realization Models

-   While 5QI might be exposed to the provider network, via the DSCP value (corresponding to specific 5QI value) set in the IP packet generated by NFs, some 5G deployments might use 5QI in the RAN domain only, without requesting per 5QI differentiated treatment from the provider network.
+   While 5QI might be exposed to the provider network via the DSCP value (corresponding to specific 5QI value) set in the IP packet generated by NFs, some 5G deployments might use 5QI in the RAN domain only, without requesting per-5QI differentiated treatment from the provider network.
-   This can be due to an NF limitation (e.g., no capability to set DSCP), or it might simply depend on the overall slicing deployment model.
-The O-RAN Alliance, for example, defines a phased approach to the slicing, with initial phases utilizing only per slice, but not per 5QI, differentiated treatment in the TN domain (Annex F of {{O-RAN.WG9.XPSAAS}}).
+   This might be due to a NF limitation (e.g., no capability to set DSCP), or it might simply depend on the overall slicing deployment model.
+The O-RAN Alliance, for example, defines a phased approach to the slicing, with initial phases utilizing only per-slice, but not per-5QI, differentiated treatment in the TN domain (Annex F of {{O-RAN.WG9.XPSAAS}}).

-   Therefore, from a QoS perspective, the 5G slicing connectivity realization architecture defines two high-level realization models for slicing in the TN domain: a 5QI-unaware model and a 5QI- aware model.
+   Therefore, from a QoS perspective, the 5G slicing connectivity realization defines two high-level realization models for slicing in the TN domain: a 5QI-unaware model and a 5QI- aware model.
 Both slicing models in the TN domain could be used concurrently within the same 5G slice.
 For example, the TN